robang74/roberto-a-foglietta/333-the-dilemma-ai-vs-human-decision-making.md

 Bringing as example a 2019 deadly crash case in which a Tesla car with auto-pilot enabled was involved

 [!INFO]
-Tesla must pay portion of $329 million in damages after fatal Autopilot crash, jury says. -- [CNBC](https://www.cnbc.com/2025/08/01/tesla-must-pay-329-million-in-damages-in-fatal-autopilot-case.html)
+Tesla must pay a portion of $329 million in damages after fatal Autopilot crash, jury says. -- [CNBC](https://www.cnbc.com/2025/08/01/tesla-must-pay-329-million-in-damages-in-fatal-autopilot-case.html)
 [/INFO]

 Please, notice that "can be held accountable" does not mean "must be".
 So, let dig in this news:

-- *The jury determined Tesla should be held 33% responsible for the fatal crash.*
+> *The jury determined Tesla should be held 33% responsible for the fatal crash.*

 Despite this, Tesla has been asked to pay in whole the damage + a 3x for punitive charge.
 Why?

 Tesla is the ultimate insurance of their own AI-driven vehicles.
-Under this perspective, knowing that Tesla-AI lead to **1000x less** crashes than humans, and Tesla would be involved in a trial **everytime** a Tesla crashes whatever it happens.
+Under this perspective, knowing that Tesla-AI leads to **1000x less** crashes than humans, and Tesla would be involved in a trial **everytime** a Tesla crashes whatever it happens.

-Becuase the AI-driven thus Tesla fault bias, proving best practices applied is on their shoulders, thus being an insurance of their cars is **better** than facing 1000 trials and won 999 of them.
+Because of the AI-driven thus Tesla fault bias, proving best practices applied is on their shoulders, thus being an insurance of their cars is **better** than facing 1000 trials and winning 999 of them.

-- *While driving, McGee dropped his mobile phone that he was using and scrambled to pick it up.*
+> *While driving, McGee dropped his mobile phone that he was using and scrambled to pick it up.*

 What?
 Yes, but..

-- *He said during the trial that he believed Enhanced Autopilot would brake if an obstacle was in the way.*
+> *He said during the trial that he believed Enhanced Autopilot would brake if an obstacle was in the way.*

 Can his assumption lead Tesla to pay?
 Yes, because

-- *Tesla designed Autopilot only for controlled access highways yet deliberately chose not to restrict drivers from using it elsewhere.*
+> *Tesla designed Autopilot only for controlled access highways yet deliberately chose not to restrict drivers from using it elsewhere.*

 because "elsewhere" means much less crashes (ethics), and a more convenient self-insurance strategy, both.